-Estimated

-Position Titles Person Week Person Weeks Tasks to be Performed

-For EA Management

-Local

-National Project Coordinator 488 20 The National Project Coordinator will: (a) lead and coordinate the day-to-day management of the project and the project staff, including administration of the project in conjunction with UNIDO, accounting for the project and the timelines of project implementation; (b) ensure the implementation of workshops, training and inventories; (c) coordinate, monitor, and supervise the activities of consultants and expert teams; and (d) ensure that all national stakeholders are identified and are adequately informed of and involved in the project.

-Assistant to Project Coordinator 233 20 The Assistant to Project Coordinator will: (a) support activities related to national coordination and stakeholder consultation; (b) maintain the national POPs website. (c) participate in day-to-day activities related to project implementation and provide assistance to the Project Coordinator; and (d) inform the public on project activities.
+Position Titles For EA Management Person Week Person Weeks Tagka to be Doufermed For EA Management 2 cr sont 11 cents Tasks to be Performed Local Project Coordinator 300 24 The PC will: (a) lead and coordinate the day-to-day management of the project and the project staff, including administration of the project in conjunction with UNIDO, accounting for the project and the timelines of project implementation; (b) ensure the implementation of workshops, training and inventories; (c) coordinate, monitor, and supervise the activities of consultants and expert teams; and (d) ensure that all national stakeholders are identified and are adequately informed of and involved in the project.
+Assistant to Project Coordinator 200 24 The Assistant to the PC will: (a) support activities related to national coordination and stakeholder consultation; (b) maintain the national POPs website. (c) participate in day-to-day activities related to project implementation and provide assistance to the PC; and (d) inform the public on project activities.
+International External Evaluator (to be covered under management and evaluation) 3,000 2 The expert will: (a) carry out terminal evaluation of the project by visiting project sites and interviewing those who are involved in the administration and technical aspects of the project; and (b) prepare a terminal evaluation report.
+For Technical Assistance Local

-International

-External Evaluator (to be covered under management and evaluation) 3,000 2 The expert will: (a) carry out terminal evaluation of the project by visiting project sites and interviewing those who are involved in the administration and technical aspects of the project; and (b) prepare a terminal evaluation report.

-For Technical Assistance

-Local

-National Project Coordinator 488 32 The National Project Coordinator will: (a) provide expert advice to the Steering Committee when required; (b) ensure that highly technical documents are translated in a plain language understandable for the decision makers, stakeholders and the broader public; (c) build-up milestones for building capacities of the institutions responsible for the action plans regarding the new POPs; (d) be responsible for the management of administrative issues linked with the project implementation. (e) be required to prepare and submit all progress reports to UNIDO.
-Assistant to Project Manager 233 32 The Assistant to Project Coordinator will: (a) be responsible for daily communication with project partners and assigned project work (such as organizing workshops / meetings /training, preparation of background documents); (b) participate in project team and Steering Committee meetings, prepare the minutes of the meetings, and maintain the day-to-day records of project implementation.
-Local experts on institutional and legal issues 600 22 The expert(s) will: (a) consult relevant governments, NGOs and stakeholders familiar with new POPs and waste issues; (b) update the list/database of institutions/organizations being engaged in original and new POPs management.
-The list should also contain roles and responsibilities of related institutions/organizations in POPs management; (c) gather and process relevant data on institutional and legal issues; (d) prepare a gap analysis of the existing legal and institutional framework with respect to the implementation of the Stockholm Convention; (e) update and review the specific action plans on institutional and legal issues; and (f) recommend a priority list
+Project Coordinator 300 28 The PC will:

+Project Coordinator 300 28

+(a) provide expert advice to the Steering

+Committee when required;

+(b) ensure that highly technical documents are

+translated in a plain language understandable

+for the decision makers, stakeholders and the

+broader public;

+(c) build-up milestones for building capacities

+of the institutions responsible for the action

+plans regarding the new POPs;

+(d) be responsible for the management of

+administrative issues linked with the project

+implementation.

+(e) be required to prepare and submit all

+progress reports to UNIDO.

+Assistant to Project 200 28 The Assistant to the PC will:

+· · 200 20 (a) be responsible for daily communication

+Coordinator with project partners and assigned project work

+(such as organizing workshops / meetings

+/training, preparation of background

+documents);

+(b) participate in project team and Steering

+Committee meetings, prepare the minutes of

+the meetings, and maintain the day-to-day

+records of project implementation.

+Project Technical 250 52 The PTS will:

+Specialist (a) ensure that highly technical documents are

+1 translated in a plain language understandable

+for the decision makers, stakeholders, and the

+broader public;

+project coordinator; and

+(b) closely cooperate with the international

+expert in his or her field of expertise and

+provide the international expert with necessary

+local support.

+Local experts on 250 20 The expert(s) will:

+- 250 20 (a) consult relevant governments, NGOs and

+institutional and legal stakeholders familiar with new POPs and waste

+issues

+issues;

+(b) update the list/database of

+institutions/organizations being engaged in

+original and new POPs management.
+The list

+should also contain roles and responsibilities of

+related institutions/organizations in POPs

+management;

+(c) gather and process relevant data on

+institutional and legal issues;

+(d) prepare a gap analysis of the existing legal

+and institutional framework with respect to the

+implementation of the Stockholm Convention;

+(e) update and review the specific action plans

+on institutional and legal issues; and

+(f) recommend a priority list

+1 1 (1) recommend a priority list